The Yoda client tools are a set of commandline utilities for Yoda. They are mainly intended for data managers and key users.

 usage: yreport_grouplifecycle [-h] [-q] [-s] [-H] [-m] [-y {1.7,1.8,1.9,1.10}]

-expiration date (if available), lists of group managers, regular members, and
+expiration date (if available), lists of group managers, regular members, and readonly

-readonly members.
-The report also shows whether each research compartment
+members.
+The report also shows whether each research compartment contains data, as well

-contains data, as well as whether its vault compartment contains data.
-The
+as whether its vault compartment contains data.
+The report can optionally include size

-report can optionally include size and last modified date of both the research
+and last modified date of both the research/deposit and vault collection, as well as

 -h, --help show this help message and exit

-collection in output
+and revisions in output

--H, --human-readable Report sizes in human-readable figures (only relevant
+-H, --human-readable Report sizes in human-readable figures (only relevant in

-in combination with --size parameter)
+combination with --size parameter)

-vault collection in output
+revisions and vault collection in output

 -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}